jseverijn3k/django_htmx/README.md

 # Posts -> in a seperate djamngo app
 * Post information like image, author, etc..
-* default avatars if no author is known (e.g. when a user leaves his posts are not deleted)
+* default avatars if no author is known (e.g. when a user leaves (deletes his profile).
+The posts are not deleted but the author is shown as 'no author'.
-* CRUD functionality to view, create update and delete a post (using Django Forms)
+* CRUD functionality to view, create update and delete a post (using Django Forms).

 # A webcrawler to get images from Flickr.com -> as part of post functionality
 * get images, artist name and artist url from Flickr